* I just started a flickr group for any projects made using my tutorials. Please feel free to stop by and post your finished or WIP!

 Hi Ellen!

-It seems like a brilliant idea!
+I have never used the colored cloths, only because I never saw them at the store 🙂 It seems like a brilliant idea!
 I would love to see what you come up with!

 The burp cloths will be easily distiguishable from the cloth diapers actually used as diapers because of the flannel be added to make decorative burp cloths, however, colored diapers would probably be really cute to use for burp cloths!